KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 Tactics over $1000
 ![](marketing-strategy/tactics-over-$1000.png)

-### Online Advertising
+### Facebook Advertising

-Facebook is the 'king' of social traffic.
+Facebook is the 'king' of social traffic, with other networks such as Twitter, Instagram and Pinterest close behind.

+Twitter actually has a Media Playbook devoted to Faith.

 Facebook Page Advertisement Preview
 ![](marketing-strategy/facebook-page-advertisement-preview.png)